ZevEisenberg/boston-swift-meetups/README.md

 Bring your code, bring your questions, or just bring yourself.
 Free-form, casual programming meetup with food and drinks.

-Meets the fourth Thursday of every month at Rightpoint.
+Meets the fourth Thursday of every month online.